m9bmd/hammer-down/README.md

 # Hammer Down

-this is an interactive platform where users can share thoughts & feelings & engage in discussion.<br/>
-It allows users to to share their posts, responds to other's post & give a "hammer" - a unique way to show agreement or appreciation for a post.
+Hammer Down is an interactive platform where users can share their thoughts and feelings and engage in discussions.
+It allows users to share their posts, respond to others' posts, and give a "hammer"—a unique way to show agreement or appreciation for a post.

 ## Table of Contents
 - [Features](#features)